ariana-jimenez/smallsh/README.md

 # smallsh
-A small shell that implements features such as:providing a prompt for running commands, handling blank lines and comments, variable expansion, executing 3 built-in commands(exit, cd, and status), executing other commands, input and output redirection, and foreground and background processes.
+A small shell that implements features such as: providing a prompt for running commands, handling blank lines and comments, variable expansion, executing 3 built-in commands(exit, cd, and status), executing other commands, input and output redirection, and foreground and background processes.

 ## Instructions to Run
 For compiling, this program uses a makefile.